TonyLB/maketheworld/README.md

 the "Action" button.
 Select that to open the app settings.
 Down at the bottom of that page there is a setting for "Service Role".
 Select the one you created above and save.

 You're now ready for your second (hopefully successful) deploy:  In the upper left you will see "All apps" and below that "maketheworld".
-Click "maketheworld" to get back to your deployments, and click the Version-One-Zero listing to get into the failed deploy.
+Click "maketheworld" to get back to a listing of your deployments.
+You will see one deployment, which has a "Version-One-Zero" link at the top, and an
+"https://version-one-zero.somethingsomething.amplifyapp.com" link down below it.
+The <strong>top</strong> link will navigate to a part of the console that lets you work with the deployment (currently interrupted).
+The <strong>bottom</strong> link will take you to the web-site once it is deployed (not yet).
+For now, click that top link to get to the page that works with that deployment.
+At the upper right of that screen will be a button saying "Redeploy this version".
+Click that button.
 In the upper right, you will see a button for "Redeploy this version".
 Click that.
 Click back to "maketheworld" again, and you'll see the install progressing through its phases again.
 This time it should succeed!

 ##### Protect your cloud resources